dahbest/GameText/README.md

 # GameText
-Orjinal codes from "Tech With Tim"
+Orjinal codes from "Tech With Tim".
+I'm tring to learn github and some codes about python.